tbela99/css-parser/files/minification.md

 ### CSS values

-Dimension and numeric values are minified.
+Dimensions and numeric values are minified.

 ```ts